CulturesSupports/CulturesSupports/Readme.md

 <p> We have allocated some seed capacity for enable upload the file and seed it </p>

-  its 8kb out of 80 Mbps
+  its capasity of seeding is  8kb out of 80 Mbps

   - we are hoping on POWERUSER 🌟 status